dsanchezp18/econ899/notebooks/notes.md

     - Do fiscal incentives affect innovation?
 Evidence from the Alberta Investment Tax Credit

 - Complications & further research
+    - I do not observe investment.
+    - Could be that it is still too short term to observe actual innovation.
+    - If more investment is made, does that mean more R&D?
+If more R\&D is made, does that mean more patents?
     - DD weights weird, event study better
     - Problem about patent counts.
 Should see if I fixed it in the beginning, but if not, say that in the short term, patent renewal is not an issue.
 In future research, better microdata could be used.
     - IPC sections to brooad, must be more specific, but lose power